 This is where you decide what kind of simulation you want to run.
 By selecting Final Weight, you are telling the program that you want your fish’s final weight (in grams of wet weight) to equal the value you input in the box.
 The program will then iteratively adjust daily consumption so that the final weight calculated from the simulation matches the final weight you used as an input.

 If you select Consumption, the program will use the value you input in the box (in grams of total prey wet weight) and assign the fish a daily consumption value so that the total consumption value from the simulation matches the consumption value you used as an input.

-By selecting Ration, you are telling the program to feed the fish a % of the fish’s wet body weight every day.
+By selecting Ration (%), you are telling the program to feed the fish a constant % of the fish’s wet body weight every day.

-Lastly, if you select P-value, the program will calculate a consumption value based on maximum consumption (Cmax) on any given day.
+Lastly, if you select P-value, the program will calculate a consumption value based on a constant proportion of maximum consumption (Cmax) on any given day.
 Remember that Cmax will vary depending on water temperature and fish body mass.

 - Main Inputs

-The mortalify file is the one case where daily values are not interpolated.
+The mortality file is the one case where daily values are not interpolated.
 The value specified for one day remains in effect until a different value is specified (see User Manual for details).

 Note: All input files must start on day 1.
 Failure to do so will result in FB4 using the wrong set of days for the simulation.

 - Input Files